NewsOnline

 NewsOnline Nigeria is an independent online newspaper based in Nigeria.
+It was founded by Mr Mmadubugwu Nonso Justice, who serves as chairman and editor-in-chief of the NewsOnline Nigeria.

 History

-The Newspaper, published by Winner’s Media Concept was established in 2020.
+The newspaper, published by Winner’s Media Concept was established in 2020.
 In 2021, the newspaper moved its operations to Lagos.

-Newsonline Nigeria was founded by Mr Mmadubugwu Nonso Justice, who serves as chairman and editor-in-chief of the NewsOnline Nigeria.

 Project

-Newsonline Nigeria partnered Rotary for PAD A GIRL 2.0 Campaign project held in Ntezi, Ebonyi State, Nigeria.
+Newsonline Nigeria partnered with Rotary for PAD A GIRL 2.0 Campaign project held in Ntezi, Ebonyi State, Nigeria.

 Awards

 The founder and editor-in-chief of NewsOnline Nigeria was selected among the 30 Anambra under 35 CEOs for special recognition in the celebration of Anambra at 30.